 email@example.com 519-661-4095 (Reception Direct Line) / 519-661-2111 X 88279

 My name is Genevieve Shaw and I am the Administrative Coordinator.
-I am a proud First Nations woman from Chippewas of the Thames First Nation.
+I am from Chippewas of the Thames First Nation.
 In 2014 I graduated from Western University with a Bachelor of Arts Degree (majored in Popular Music Studies and minored in First Nations Studies).
+During my undergrad, I spent countless hours at Indigenous Services, where I received both personal and educational support and guidance.
 I am an advocate for education and encourage those around me to always follow their dreams.
-Throughout my four years at Western I pursued my music career.
-Although it was difficult at times to juggle both my music and educational career, I had wonderful support from staff, students, family and friends.
-It is important to surround yourself with positive and encouraging people.
-I am very honoured to be a part of the team here at Indigenous Services and hope to help inspire our students!
+I am very honoured to be a part of the Indigenous Services team and hope to help inspire our students!

 I am both Ojibway and Oneida.
 My Ojibway name is “Nistangkwe” (understanding woman); and my Oneida name is “Teyeyato Lehte” (she who reason and sees both side).
 I am mother, grandmother and great-grandmother, I enjoy woman's traditional dancing, hand drum singing and sharing the beautiful teachings of the Original people of this land.